killianvervelle/Blockchain-traiding-application/README.md

 # Run the JAR file
 java -jar target/demo-0.0.1-SNAPSHOT.jar
 ```
-The backend is now running and can receive requests from the frontend.
+The backend is now operational and ready to receive requests from the frontend.

-#### Running the Fabric blockchain and token sdk (Hyperledger)
+#### Running the Fabric blockchain and Token SDK from Hyperledger
 Prerequisites:
 - bash
 - golang 1.20+
 - git
 - docker v26.1.1
 - docker-compose v2.27.0

-Start by cloning the project repository: https://github.com/hyperledger/fabric-samples.git.
+Start by cloning the project repository: https://github.com/hyperledger/fabric-samples.git and installing the dependencies:
-Install dependencies:
 ```
 # From the fabric-samples directory
 curl -sSLO https://raw.githubusercontent.com/hyperledger/fabric/main/scripts/install-fabric.sh && chmod +x install-fabric.sh
 ./install-fabric.sh docker binary
-# Make sure that the new binaries are in your path.
-Change the following line (replace <your/path/to/> with the actual path) and add it to your ~/.bashrc or ~/.zshrc file.
+# Make sure that the new binaries are in your PATH.
+If not, change the following line (replace <your/path/to/> with the actual path) and add it to your ~/.bashrc or ~/.zshrc file.
 Restart your terminal or source the edited file.
 export PATH=</your/path/to/>fabric-samples/bin:$PATH
-# Validate that the CA is at 1.5.7 by executing fabric-ca-client version.
+# Validate that the CA is at v1.5.7 by executing ```fabric-ca-client version```.
 export TEST_NETWORK_HOME=</your/path/to>/fabric-samples/test-network
 # Install tokengen.
 Tokengen is a tool to create the configuration file for the token chaincode.
 go install github.com/hyperledger-labs/fabric-token-sdk/cmd/tokengen@v0.3.0
 ```
 Start the network.
-This generates the crypto material, starts Fabric, deploys the chaincode, and starts the token nodes.
+This generates the cryptogtaphic material, configures and starts the network, deploys the chaincode, and runs the token nodes.
 ```
 ./scripts/up.sh
 ```